Aspull Ring Ditch Project

 Excavations (Season1)

 Phase 2.
-For our second phase we selected our next trench in an area where the images and survey results were less clear.
-This was on the westside quadrant of the circle.
-To our big surprise, Trench 2 revealed nothing apart from sub-soil and a layer of soft clay lying on top of the hard natural clay.
+For our second phase we selected our next trench in an area where the images and survey results were less clear, i.e. on the westside quadrant of the circle.
+To our big surprise, Trench 2 revealed nothing apart from sub-soil and a layer of soft sandy clay lying on top of the hard natural clay.
 We were greatly relieved therefore when Trench 3 (dug on the southeast quadrant) revealed the tell-tale colour change in the sub-soil.
 When fully dug out, gratifyingly it revealed the same structure as in Trench 1 i.e. rock cut with a flat bottom (albeit slightly smaller at 3m wide but slightly deeper at 1.6m).
 Trench 4, dug on the southwest quadrant, once again revealed the same trapezoidal shape, only this time bigger than Trench 1 (almost 4m wide) and deeper than Trench 3 (at 1.75m).
 Again, there were no signs of layering or silting apart from the dip of a secondary fill.
 We now had three confirmed ditches, all cut into the natural hard clay and underlying bedrock.
 Assuming our feature to be a perfect circle, we located our next trench (Trench 5) in an area where we expected the ditch to be in the northwest quadrant.
 Things again did not go to plan however as our ditch turned out to be as much as 5m further out from where we expected it to be (and frustratingly under our spoil heap).
 After moving this, our excavation once again revealed the usual shape but slightly smaller than the rest at just over 3m wide and 1.3m deep.

-Termini.
-We were aware now that our feature was not perfectly circular and had a possible entrance on the west side.
-This, together with the size of the ditch, was strengthening our conviction that this was a henge rather than a Bronze Age site.
-However, there were no signs of an outer bank and we had a mound on the inside (something not normally associated with henge monuments).
 But was there an entrance? – if the feature was oval-shaped, had we just missed it?
 Our next trench (Trench 6) therefore was located just a few metres south of Trench 2 where our entrance was perceived to be.
 Straight away, signs of the ditch appeared exactly where we expected it to be on the circular projection.
 Without fully digging it out, we moved straight on to open a larger area (Trench 6a) further towards Trench 2.
-Gratifyingly this produced the expected shape of a ditch terminus and when fully excavated revealed it be semi-bowl shaped (well, almost).
+Gratifyingly this produced the expected shape of a ditch terminus which, when fully excavated, revealed it be semi-bowl shaped (well, almost).
 The only sign of bedrock was at the bottom of the trench so it was difficult determining the exact profile.
-This was particularly true at the very end where there was evidence of extensive tree root damage (further investigations of this area produced what appeared to be a slope leading into the ditch).
+This was particularly true at the very end where there was evidence of extensive tree-root damage (further investigations of this area produced what appeared to be a slope leading into the ditch).

 Research (Season1)

 During the closed season we continued our research to try to understand what we had discovered.
 Apart from the charcoal giving us our C14 result, we had no other finds, so we were relying on typology alone.
 However this was not easy, as there did not seem to be many sites of similar size and form.
 We did find sites with similar configurations to ours known as causewayed ring ditches.
-A group of these in North Wales had one in particular at Pentrehobin, had similar proportions to ours with a 44m diameter, 4m wide by 2m deep ditch.
+A group of these in North Wales had one in particular at Pentrehobin, that had similar proportions to ours with a 44m diameter, 4m wide by 2m deep ditch.
 Another group on the Isle of Thanet in Kent, excavated in the 1970s and 80s, had one called Lord of the Manor III, which had a central mound like ours.
 Perhaps the closest proportionally to ours though is a site not far from Stonehenge called Coneybury henge.
 As with ours, it has no outer bank (which is assumed to have been ploughed out) but unlike ours it didn’t have a central mound.
-All these sites are generally dated to the late Neolithic / early Bronze Age and some contain burials, but rarely have central mounds.
-When these do occur, it suggests maybe a transition period when the newcomers reused the old monuments, before building their own traditional ring ditches and barrow forms.

 Excavations (Season2)

 Coring.
 Work started early in March with a coring survey on the southern quadrant between Trenches 3 and 4.
 This was an experiment to see if we could detect the ditch and whether it continued or were there any gaps of junctions similar to Trench 5/5a.
 We used a one metre long 20mm diameter corer on a one metre grid and the result proved quite positive.
-We were able to confirm that in this quadrant there were no gaps although there was the possibility of a junction which we could investigate at a later stage.
+We were able to confirm that in this quadrant there were no large gaps although there was the possibility of a junction which we could investigate at a later stage.
 With this success our intention will be to do another when we get chance on the east quadrant where, if there is another entrance, that’s the most likely location (i.e. opposite the west entrance).

 Termini.
 Before starting on the central mound we had some unfinished work to do in the ditch terminals.
 In Trenches 6 and 6a (on the south side of the entrance) we final joined the two together revealing a fine bedrock floor.
 Similarly in Trench 7 on the north side of the entrance the bedrock floor was also revealed.
-This showed that although the upper section of the terminal was semi-bowl shaped, the lower section was squared off similar the the other end of this ditch section in Trench 5a.
+This showed that, although the upper section of the terminal was semi-bowl shaped, the lower section was squared off similar the the other end of this ditch section in Trench 5a.
 However is was becoming less certain about the original ground surface on the external side of the ditch in both these areas, something which needs further investigation at a later date.

 Interior.
 Work on the internal area of the ring ditch began in May 2023 by asking the farmer to use his machine to extend Trench 1 towards the centre (we chose Trench 1 as this had a more positive natural surface which we could use as a reference to define the nature of the mound).
 Showing great dexterity he delicately removed the topsoil and as he moved away from the ditch, the underlying subsoil could be seen giving way to soft, orange coloured, sandy clay.
 After about six metres, a well-defined stony layer appeared which we presumed to be the edge of a possible central cairn.
 The stones, which lay on top of the soft sandy clay, seemed consistent with the bedrock material we had encountered in the ditch and therefore likely to have come from it.
 As we extended the trench (we were now calling Trench 1a) further towards the centre of the mound, large areas of burning were revealed overlying the stones.
 This was sealed beneath a layer of mottled sandy clay which was particularly thick in the central area.
 Banding in the clay suggested it could be the result of turfs.
 Small flints began appearing – mostly debitage but there was one identifiable thumb-scraper (likely to be Mesolithic but could also be Bronze Age).
 To add to our excitement, a small polished hand-axe appeared amongst the stone scatter.
-Made of sandstone and its size made it unsuitable for use as a tool.
 It was made of sandstone, a material unsuitable for use as a useable tool.
 Also its size suggested it was a ‘representative’ ceremonial deposit (similar examples have been found on Orkney).

 As we extended the trench further across the central area (Trench 1b), more areas of burning were showing up.
 This was represented by dark charcoal-rich patches and red stained stones.
 It was obvious that there had been a great deal of burning in the central area of the ring ditch.
 The burning layer was represented in the section by a thin black line.
 It was also becoming apparent that this line was topped by a band of red sandy clay material, varying in thickness and colour from bright orange to crimsons.
 These layers were sandwiched between the stones and the overlaying mottled sandy clay layer.
 To determine how far this arrangement went away from the centre we asked the farmer to open another trench on the southeast side.
 He did this by extending Trench 3, removing the top soil all the way up as far as the new trenches in the centre but leaving a 2m baulk for access (this became Trench 3a).
-Working from the central area southeast- wards, the outer edge of the stony area was soon found but seemed to be more ragged than the edge in Trench 1a.
+Working from the central area southeast- wards, the outer edge of the stony area was soon found, but seemed to be more ragged than the edge in Trench 1a.
 By expanding the trench on either side, more stones were revealed, but there were also areas of soft sandy clay devoid of stone lying under the burning and mottled clay layers.
 It was while pursuing the extent of the burning layer in Trench 3a, away from the centre, that we came across our next most exciting find.
 Just below the topsoil, amongst a patch of burning, small pieces of cremated bone started appearing.
 Careful excavation revealed the rim of a pot just over 30cm in diameter.
 Further investigations revealed it to be only the top part of a cremation urn, the rest being apparently destroyed by ploughing.
 This was not a wholly negative result, though, as it also told us that the covering mound must have been significantly higher in the Bronze Age.
 It was obvious the remains lay in a pit, cut into the mottled clay layer and seemed to be lying on top of the burning layer.
 As we were most likely dealing with human remains, we had to contact the local coroner which involved a day spent getting phone calls from puzzled police officers.
 This ended with a meeting on site by two officers and two small containers of cremated bones were removed for possible forensic examination (for a crime, they had to admit, they weren’t likely to solve).
 Removing anymore fragments of bone would require permission from the coroner and even a licence, so the remains were covered over to protect them from the weather (and also the site dog, Snowy who seems to have a penchant for our cremated bone).
 Further fragments of bone were turning up in areas on the northeast side of Trench 3a which were all treated in the same way.
 We now had positive evidence that we were dealing with the site of an large funerary monument and great care needed to be taken in our further excavations.

 A sandy clay patch, also on the northeast side of Trench 3a, appeared to be different than the other areas of sandy clay devoid of stone.
 Here, it was obvious that the overlaying burning and mottled clay layers had been sheared off the top of what appeared to be a rising mound of sandy clay.
 It was while investigating this sandy clay mound that our next exciting discovery turned up.
 This was another ceramic pot, buried upside in the mound (significantly buried, not in a cut in the mound).
 It was much smaller than the the previous find but, a part from a large crack, seemed complete.
 Closer inspection revealed an incised criss-cross pattern on its surface.
 Its size and location, suggested a much earlier phase in the life of the monument.
 Although no bones were found associated with it, we realised this would again need care handling so, until we could arrange for its careful removal, examination and storage, we decided to leave it in situ, covering it over as before to protected from the elements (contact with Ian Miller at GMAAS produced a kind offer of a place at the Salford University Labs for its study).